LottoLogicAI

 How "Overdue" Is Measured

-vs. Fixed window
+vs. Recent window

-The flawed reasoning
+The flawed thinking

-What "Overdue" Does Tell You (Legitimately)
+What "Overdue" Can Legitimately Tell You

 Important boundary

-"Overdue" vs "Cold" vs "Gap" — What's the Difference?
+"Overdue" vs "Cold" vs "Gap"

 Gap